humleflue/BetterMoodleSchedule/README.md

 # BetterMoodleSchedule
 Chrome Extension which enhances the public Moodle schedule

-## Desired features
+## Functionalities include:
-- Remove entire courses from the schedule
-- Remove a specific/unique event in the schedule
+- Uncheck the checkboxes in the Courses-table to hide all events from a course
-- Add a new event to the schedule
+- Double click a specific event to hide it from the schedule
+- - Click either the day of the week or the date to show hidden courses again
-- Change time of event in schedule (fx useful when you have statusseminar)
+- Change the time of an event by clicking on it

-All of the above is meant to be synced with the Chrome Storage module.
+- - Revert the change of time to the original value by right clicking on it

+## Future works:
+- Move "Restore original schedule" to optionspage
+- Make schedule prettier
+- Add events to the schedule with custom colors
+- Make event course material available from the schedule